Murrisk Millennium Peace Park

 The Murrisk Millennium Peace Park is a five-acre park located north of the R335 road overlooking the Atlantic Ocean in the village of Murrisk, County Mayo, Ireland at the foot of Croagh Patrick mountain.

-The landscaping of the park was purposefully designed to be as unobtrusive as possible, allowing for clear views of Croagh Patrick, the National Famine Memorial, Murrisk Abbey and Clew Bay.
-The minimal landscaping also serves to reinforce the stark visual impact of Ireland's National Famine Memorial, the "Coffin Ship", a sculpture which stands prominently in the park.
-The unveiling of the National Famine Memorial by President Mary Robinson on 20 July 1997 predated the opening of the Millennium Peace Park by some four years.
+The landscaping of the park was purposefully designed to be as unobtrusive as possible, allowing for clear views of neighbouring Croagh Patrick, Murrisk Abbey and Clew Bay.
+The minimal landscaping also serves to reinforce the stark visual impact of Ireland's National Famine Memorial, the Coffin Ship, a sculpture which stands prominently in the park.
+The unveiling of the memorial by President Mary Robinson on 20 July 1997 predated the opening of the Millennium Peace Park by some four years.

 The park was officially opened on 13 July 2001 by Minister Seamus Brennan T.D., Chairman of the National Millennium Committee which had funded the creation of the park through an award of £250,000.
-On the park's official plaque it states it was "dedicated to 2,000 years of Christian worship" and during the opening ceremony a blessing was performed by the Rev. Michael Neary, Archbishop of Tuam and Rector Canon Gary Hastings.
+On the park's official plaque it is stated that it was "dedicated to 2,000 years of Christian worship".
+During the opening ceremony a blessing was performed by the Rev. Michael Neary, Archbishop of Tuam and Rector Canon Gary Hastings.
 The park also serves to pay tribute to the spiritual importance of neighbouring Croagh Patrick, a site which has been a place of pilgrimage for over 1,500 years.
-The park lies across the road from the Croagh Patrick Visitor Centre car-park and a short distance away from the ruins of Murrisk Abbey, founded in 1457 by the O'Malley family.
+The park lies across the road from the Croagh Patrick Visitor Centre car park and a short distance away from the ruins of Murrisk Abbey, founded in 1457 by the O'Malley family.
 A natural spring pond also exists within the park.

 National Famine Memorial

 The National Famine Memorial (Cuimhneachán Náisiunta ar an nGorta Mór), designed by Irish artist John Behan, is Ireland's national memorial to the victims of the Great Irish Famine.
-The memorial consists of a bronze sculpture of a coffin ship with skeletons interwoven through the rigging of the ship symbolising the many emigrants that did not survive the journey across the ocean seeking a better life.
+It is a bronze sculpture measuring 30 foot long and 25 foot high.
+The memorial consists of a coffin ship with skeletons interwoven through the rigging, symbolising the many emigrants that did not survive the journey across the ocean in search of tenable living conditions.
 The ship is sited prominently in the park and commands panoramic views over Clew Bay.